Home Motorhome & Campervan Hire in New Zealand

 One of the best ways to compare motorhomes in New Zealand is using the website Motorhome Republic.
 Their search engine compares different models and prices simultaneously to give you the best possible deal, which you can then book directly online (at no additional cost).
 You also find special offers and sales.

-Motorhome hire prices in New Zealand
+Motorhome Average Daily Rates (NZD) in New Zealand

 Renting a motorhome in New Zealand can be quite expensive, especially during school holidays (during Christmas holidays in particular).
 So if you plan to travel between December and January, you should increase your budget and make your booking as soon as possible!

-Also good to know: the daily rates will be lower if you rent a motorhome for a long period of time.
+👍 Good to know: the daily rates will be lower if you rent a motorhome for a long period of time.
 Newer and/or better equipped vehicles will obviously be more expensive.

 📅 Departure in December (high season)